Statikman619/Statikman619/README.md

+-I'm a Husband, Father to a pupper, New Developer, and Student!!!

 - 👋 Hi, My name is Michael Martinez
 - 👀 I’m interested in coding and I hope to create my very first app one day.
 - 🌱 I’m currently learning just about everything to do with coding 🤣